khazar-os-linux/KhazarOS-System-Monitor/README.md

 ## License

-This project is open source.
+This project is licanced under GPL3.0